asyncapi/ts-nats-template/examples/README.md

 # Examples

-This directory contains a series of self-contained examples that you can use as starting points, or as snippets to pull into your existing applications:
+This directory contains a series of self-contained examples that you can use as starting points, or as snippets to pull into your existing applications.
+All examples expect a NATS broker it can connect to.

+The examples is as follows:

+- [reply](./reply) - A basic example of how to setup a reply.
-- [generate-typescript-models](./generate-typescript-models) - A basic example to generate TypeScript data models
+- [request](./request) - A basic example of how to setup a request.